pilsprog/skyport-logic/docs/PROTOCOL.md

 CODEC & FORMAT
 --------------
-Codec used for all transmissions is a line-based JSON format.
-This has been chosen to avoid the trouble of making a separate format and requiring the AIs to implement a parser for it.
-JSON is a simple, text-based format with a syntax inspired by javascript.
+Codec used for all transmissions is a **line-based JSON format**.
+This has been chosen to avoid the trouble of making a separate format and requiring the AIs to implement a parser for it. **JSON is a simple, text-based format with a syntax inspired by javascript**.
 Read about JSON here: http://json.org/
 At the bottom of the page, you will find a list of existing JSON parsers for various languages.
 This protocol does not use any special JSON features, does